ADVANTICS/documentation/charge-controllers/advantics_os/static-ip.md

 Please note that this will disable DHCP.
 Also, if the currently assigned IP address differs from the new static IP, you will lose your connection or remote session.

-Once you are connected via [SSH](charge-controllers/advantics_os/ssh.md), you can run the following command:
+Once you are connected via [SSH](charge-controllers/advantics_os/ssh.md), you can run the following command (assuming 255.255.255.0 subnet mask):

 ```bash
 nmcli con mod network0 ipv4.addresses <desired_ip_address>/24 \